panoply/spx/docs/src/views/docs/usage/resource-evaluation.md

 # Resource Evaluation

-In SPX, external resources such as those referenced by `<script>`, `<link>`, or any other elements that influence how the browser handles external content, are classified as **Resources**.
+In SPX, external resources such as those referenced by `{html} <script>`, `{html} <link>`, or any other elements that influence how the browser handles external content, are classified as **Resources**.
 Given SPX's control over rendering, it's vital to approach the management of these resources with intentionality, especially concerning how they are evaluated or loaded.

 By default, SPX is set up to manage a basic set of resource elements without needing extra configuration.
 However, for tailored performance and functionality, developers are encouraged to customize and broaden this support to match their application's unique needs.